Bill Text: CA AB2047 | 2023-2024 | Regular Session | Amended

 (D) Maintain a case management system that includes all of the following information for each formal complaint of sex discrimination, including, but not limited to, sexual harassment:

-(i) The date of the formal complaint and the date, nature, and location of the incident or incidents.
+(i) The date of the formal complaint and the date, nature, and location of the alleged incident or incidents.

 (ii) The name of the person who reported the formal complaint and the person’s affiliation with the campus, or whether the formal complaint was reported anonymously.